← Back to App

 1. Expand a position by clicking on it

-3. Select the account that holds this position
+2. Find the Schwab dropdown and pick the account that holds this position

 Supported Symbols